Liss, Hampshire: Education

 Liss Infants School caters for children aged 4–7, (years R–2).
 The school is federated with Liss Junior School, which is on the same site.
-The executive headteacher of both schools is Jillian Myers.
 Liss Junior school is a state school catering for children aged 7–11 (years 3–6).
 This was opened in 1994 after moving from the centre of the village.
 Both schools have a Resourced Provision which cater for children with moderate learning difficulties.
 There are a number of pre-school nurseries.
 One situated in the Triangle Community Centre was previously the village school.

 Sport and leisure

-Liss has a Non-League football club Liss Athletic F.C., which plays at The Newman Collard Playing Fields.
+Liss has a Non-League football club Liss Athletic F.C., which plays at The Newman Collard Park.
 Liss has a successful Road Running Club, Liss Runners, and a long-established cricket club.
 There is also a tennis club, the Newman Collard, and a new Petersfield Golf Club on the site of Tankerdale Farm.
 The sports and other amenities in Liss are being improved by the charity the Newman Collard Pavilion Fund.